UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 To calculate your monthly water usage in gallons, subtract your previous cubic feet reading from your current reading, then multiply the result by 7.48.

-Using Your Meter to Detect Leaks
+How to Use Your Water Meter to Find Hidden Leaks

 A man checks an outdoor water meter with labels for Low Flow Indicator and a zero flow rate.

-Eco Edge: Fixing a simple toilet leak can save up to 200 gallons of water a day.
+๐ŸŒฑ Eco Edge: Fixing a simple toilet leak can save up to 200 gallons of water a day.
 Regular meter checks help you catch these silent wasters early, protecting both your wallet and the environment.

 A man kneels outside with a flashlight and notepad, recording readings from an open water meter box.